 The Latin word festivus describes an occasion that is joyful and merry.
 That sounds like the Christmas holiday season, wouldn’t you say?

 Frankincense is one of the most common words associated with Christmas.
 That’s because one of the three wise men brought frankincense as a gift for baby Jesus.
 Frankincense is a type of gum resin used in perfume and burned in incense.
 The “frank” part derives from the Old French term franc, meaning noble or pure.

-Put together, frankincense refers to “high quality incense” and it is often symbolic of divinity.
+Put together, frankincense refers to “high-quality incense” and it is often symbolic of divinity.
 When burned, frankincense emits a sweet, citrus-like fragrance.

 Besides lights and ornaments, you may adorn your Christmas tree with garlands too.
-You might wrap the versatile Christmas decoration around bannisters or hang them along the wall.
+You might wrap the versatile Christmas decoration around banisters or hang them along the wall.
 Strictly speaking, a garland is a decorative wreath.
 Traditionally, it consists of flowers, leaves and other natural materials.

-While you may think of garland like a long and fluffy string, the term also includes garland to be worn as a crown or in a circular shape as a wreath.
+While you may think of garland as a long and fluffy string, the term also includes garland to be worn as a crown or in a circular shape as a wreath.
 Indeed, the word was first used to describe a crown of flowers and leaves as early as the 14th century.